Beef Jerky Recipe

 Here’s a list of the basic marinade ingredients you’ll need to make jerky and a few substitutions that you might find helpful.

 - Soy sauce adds saltiness and flavor to the jerky.
-You can opt for low sodium soy sauce.
-You can also substitute tamari or liquid aminos for soy sauce.
+You can opt for low-sodium soy sauce or substitute tamari or liquid aminos for it.

 - Worcestershire sauce adds umami to the marinade.

-- Liquid smoke will add a smoke flavor to the meat without the actual smoking.
+- Liquid smoke adds a smoke flavor to the meat without the actual smoking.
 You can use Hickory or Mesquite.

 - Garlic powder.